• Skip to primary navigation

 Following this prayer pattern has made such a huge difference in our family prayers.
 My middle son always used to fight us when it was time to pray, and I think it mostly came from not knowing what to say.
 He is much more engaged now.

-5. Pray blessings
+5. Pray Biblical Blessings

 Praying Biblical blessings over your children each night can change your entire family in ways you never imagined.
 It’s as simple as speaking a single verse over your child before he falls asleep, but has eternal impact.